The Intern (2015 film)

-The Intern is a 2015 American buddy comedy-drama film directed, written, and produced by Nancy Meyers.
-The film stars Robert De Niro, Anne Hathaway, and Rene Russo, with supporting performances from Anders Holm, Andrew Rannells, Adam DeVine, and Zack Pearlman.
-The plot follows a 70-year-old widower who becomes a senior intern at an online fashion website, where he forms an unlikely friendship with the company's workaholic CEO.
-The film was released on September 25, 2015, by Warner Bros.
-It received mixed reviews from critics but was a box office success, grossing $195 million worldwide against a $35 million production budget.
+The Intern is a 2015 American comedy drama film directed, written, and co-produced by Nancy Meyers.
+The film stars Robert De Niro, Anne Hathaway, and Rene Russo.
+The plot follows a 70-year-old widower who becomes a senior intern at a fashion website, where he forms an unlikely friendship with the company's workaholic CEO.

+The Intern was released on September 25, 2015, by Warner Bros.
+The film received mixed reviews from critics, though De Niro and Hathaway's performances were praised, and grossed $195 million worldwide against a $35 million production budget.

 Plot

-Seventy-year-old widower Ben Whittaker, a retired executive from DEX One, applies to fill the newly conceived position of senior intern, after retirement has become too boring for him.
-He applies to About The Fit, a fast-growing e-commerce fashion startup in Brooklyn.
-Founder and CEO Jules Ostin had previously agreed to a community outreach program where seniors would intern at the firm.
-Ben impresses everyone and is one of four hired.
+70-year-old widower Ben Whittaker, a retired executive from DEX One, finds himself bored with retirement.
+He applies to fill the newly created position of senior intern at About The Fit, a fast-growing e-commerce fashion startup in Brooklyn.